George Whitesides, CEO of Virgin Galactic and The Spaceship Company

 Jonathan Firth, Senior Vice President of Spaceport and Program Development

-Jonathan has been a member of Virgin Galactic’s leadership team since its inception in 2004.
-Initially joining the company as Project Director, he moved into his current role as Director, Operations and Projects in January 2008.
-He oversees the company’s activity to ready itself for commercial operations, including the Spaceflight System Development Program and the relationship with the New Mexico Spaceport Authority, which has overseen construction of Spaceport America (the future home of Virgin Galactic’s SpaceShipTwo fleet).
+Jonathan Firth has been a member of Virgin Galactic’s leadership team since its inception in 2004.
+He joined the company as Project Director, and later moved into the role of Director of Operations and Projects in 2008, and then to the U.S. for his current role as Senior Vice President of Spaceport & Program Development in July 2014.
+He oversees the company’s activity to ready itself for commercial operations in New Mexico, including the development of the Suborbital Spaceflight System, the preparations for Operational Readiness and the relationship with the NM Spaceport Authority, which is responsible for the operation of Spaceport America, the future home of Virgin Galactic’s SpaceShipTwo fleet.

-Jonathan began his Virgin career in 1998 as Project Director of Virgin Rail Group, where he was responsible for delivery of the Pendolino and Voyager tilting train projects.
+Jonathan began his Virgin career in the UK in 1998 as Project Director of Virgin Rail Group, where he was responsible for delivery of the Pendolino and Super Voyager tilting train projects on the UK West Coast and CrossCountry networks respectively.
 After that, he spent three years as Director of Projects at Virgin Atlantic Airways, where he supervised the airline’s portfolio of business-led projects.

-Throughout his entire engineering and project management career, Jonathan has worked in a diverse array of industries, including oil and gas, petrochemicals, mass transit, main line rail, aviation, and aerospace.
+Throughout his career in engineering and project management, Jonathan has worked in a diverse array of industries, including oil and gas, petrochemicals, mass transit, main line rail, aviation, and aerospace.
 He holds an honors degree in mechanical engineering from Imperial College London and an MBA from Henley Business School.

 Michael P. Moses, Vice President of Operations